sda97ghb/CppProperties/README.md

 };
 ```

-There are few ways of assignment of custom getters and setters.
+There are few ways of assigning of custom getters and setters.

 ## Getter and setter from lambda
-Custom getters and setters can be set from lambdas.
+Custom getters and setters can be set from lambda functions.

-Default getter and setter is defined as Property<T>::DEFAULT_GETTER and Property<T>::DEFAULT_SETTER and can be used as parameters here.
+Default getter and setter are defined as Property<T>::DEFAULT_GETTER and Property<T>::DEFAULT_SETTER respectively and can be used as parameters here.
 ```c++
 User::User() {
     // Set getter and setter from lambda.